OguzhanKaracorlu/springbootffmpeg/README.md

 </html>

 Replace the `src` attribute value with the desired endpoint (`/video/live`, `/video/fastorslow`, or `/video/playmp4`) to play the corresponding video content.

-## Disclaimer
-Ensure that you have necessary permissions to stream and play the video content.
-Make sure to handle user authentication and authorization appropriately in your application.

-## Contributions
-Contributions to enhance and improve this project are welcome.
-Feel free to submit pull requests or open issues for any suggestions or improvements.